Warning: This is only a personal experience; not medical advice. Read Full Disclaimer

 The above video clip shows an example of fruits in a pureed or liquid form.

-Strategy 2: Introduce fruits and vegetables gradually
+Strategy 2: How I gradually introduced entire fruits and vegetables

 How I live with Avoidant Restrictive Food Intake Disorder